Interested in this course? Book now for Open Day to find about more

 Izzy: Studying at Marjon has, educationally, prepared me with the theories that really underpin outdoor adventure.
 And has given me an idea of how to make concrete outdoor experiences that have a lasting impact on the children.

-UK and International field trips include an exciting range of outdoor activities on land and water.
+UK and International field trips with an exciting range of outdoor activities on land and water

-Experienced and passionate staff – internationally recognised as leaders in the subject.
+Experienced and passionate staff - internationally recognised as leaders in the field

-Location, location, location!
-Atmospheric Dartmoor and the Devon and Cornwall coastline!
+Location, location, location - Dartmoor and the Devon and Cornwall coastline!

-Our wide range of local, regional, national and international networks helps connect you to employment opportunities in the outdoors sector.
+Our local, regional, national and international networks connect you to employment opportunities

 “The best thing about the course has to be the practical and independent study sessions.
 The practicals give us a great opportunity to bond as a group, and provide an excellent grounding for our academic studies and future industry work.
 Our lecturers really encourage us to think for ourselves and learn experientially, which has helped develop my critical thinking and is a lot of fun.”